-D. Stakeholders Relationship Committee
+C. Stakeholders Relationship Committee

-The scope of the Stakeholders Relationship Committee is to review and address the grievances of the shareholders in respect of share transfers, transmission, issue of duplicate/consolidated share certificates, allotment and listing of shares, non-receipt of annual report, non-receipt of balance sheet, non-receipt of dividend etc. and other related activities.
+The scope of the Stakeholders Relationship Committee is to review and address the grievances of the shareholders in respect of share transfers, transmission, issue of duplicate/consolidated share certificates, allotment and listing of shares, non-receipt of annual report, non- receipt of balance sheet, non-receipt of dividend etc. and other related activities.
 In addition, the Committee also looks into matters that can facilitate better investor's services and relations.

+Composition:

 Composition of Stakeholders Relationship Committee is in alignment with the provisions of Section 178 of Companies Act, 2013.
-The Stakeholders Relationship Committee comprised of three members i.e. Mr. Arvind Srivastava, Mr. Gopal Saxena and Mr. Nipun Verma.
-The Chairman of the Committee, Mr. Arvind Srivastava is an Independent Director.

 Terms of Reference:

-The scope of the Stakeholders Relationship Committee is to review and address the grievances of the shareholders in respect of share transfers, transmission, issue of duplicate/consolidated share certificates, allotment and listing of shares, non-receipt of annual report, non-receipt of balance sheet, non-receipt of dividend etc. and other related activities.
+The scope of the Stakeholders Relationship Committee is to review and address the grievances of the shareholders in respect of share transfers, transmission, issue of duplicate/consolidated share certificates, allotment and listing of shares, non-receipt of annual report, non- receipt of balance sheet, non-receipt of dividend etc. and other related activities.
 In addition, the Committee also looks into matters that can facilitate better investor's services and relations.

-Status of Investor Complaints for the Financial Year ended March 31, 2020:
+Status of Investor Complaints for the Financial Year ended March 31, 2021:

-Complaints outstanding as on April 01, 2019 0 Complaints received during the financial year ended March 31,2020 2 Complaints resolved during the financial year ended March 31,2020 2 Complaints outstanding as on March 31,2020 0
+Complaints outstanding as on April 01, 2020 0 Complaints received during the financial year ended March 31, 2021 0 Complaints resolved during the financial year ended March 31, 2021 0 Complaints outstanding as on March 31, 2021 0